portainer/portainer-docs/docs/v2.0/volumes/attaching.md

 # Attach an existing Volume to a Container

 Portainer can attach a new volume to a running container.
 <b>Be advised that this operation destroys the running container and starts a new one with the volume attached.
-Backup your data before doing this operation.</b>
+Backup your data before doing this.</b>

 ## Attaching a volume